What would you view

 This could be for a small group of students or an individual who needs a SEM for their project, perhaps even as part of their Extended Project Qualification (EPQ).
 Schools that submit the best research proposals will be awarded the instrument on loan for up to half a term.

-The next round of applications will be open from 3 March until 30 April.
+The next round of applications is open and closes on 30 April.
 Schools must already be fully registered with IRIS to apply and you can find the application form on the Resource Centre.
 SEMs will be available from autumn 2025.

 SEM SUPPORT